Raeya Tille

 Personal Connections:

-Significant Other: None
+Significant Other: None (intimacy deferred, not denied)

 Family:

-Mother: Alia Tille (Knight-Captain, deceased in service)
+Mother: Alia Tille (Knight-Captain, deceased)

 V. Skills & Equipment